AGH-Postgraduate-Studies/mwo-final-project/README.md

 This is a proof of concept for a reporter tool that allows IT professionals to efficiently track and report their work hours on various projects.
 Its straightforward interface help managers to generate detailed reports and ensuring accurate and transparent project management.

-## Prequisities
+## Prerequisites
+- java,
-- terminal
+- terminal,
-- java
+- excel,
-- excel
+- pdf reader,

 ## Generate report
 Generates a report of time spent each month in a chosen format.